If self-limiting beliefs examples, or the topic as a whole, are somewhat new for you, you may be wondering:

 Unsure about utilizing EFT or concerned about potential conflicts with your faith?
 You’re doing the right thing to ask questions.
 This reference will help!

-Though the list of self-limiting beliefs examples is long and varied, identifying and overcoming yours is incredibly accessible to you.
+Though the list of self-limiting belief examples is long and varied, identifying and overcoming yours is incredibly accessible to you.
 As you work through the tools provided, be sure your first step is to invite God into the process!